-- 3.106 This cluster currently comprises North Berwick High School and five associated primary schools.
+3.97 This cluster currently comprises North Berwick High School and five associated primary schools.
 Law Primary School is in North Berwick and the settlements of Aberlady, Athelstaneford, Dirleton and Gullane all have their own primary schools.
-North Berwick High School is in North Berwick. - 3.107 An expansion of North Berwick High School is committed to accommodate sites allocated by the previous local plan.
-The LDP continues to safeguard land adjacent to the Mains Farm site to the west of the high school campus for the further expansion of the high school facility.
-Expansion of Law Primary School is also committed to accommodate sites allocated by the previous local plan, but the school is highly unlikely to be able to provide any more capacity on its expanded campus beyond that needed to accommodate proposed sites.
-The expansion of Law Primary School is contained by a realignment of the Haddington Road and this has been delivered on land in the Council's control. - 3.108 Elsewhere the proposed sites are likely to utilise the vast majority of any available primary school capacity or additional primary school capacity that could be provided.
+North Berwick High School is in North Berwick.

+- 3.98 An expansion of North Berwick High School is committed to accommodate sites allocated by the previous local plan.
+The LDP continues to safeguard land adjacent to the Mains Farm site and to the west of the high school campus for the further expansion of the high school facility.
+Expansion of Law Primary School is also committed to accommodate sites allocated by the previous local plan, but the school is highly unlikely to be able to provide any more capacity on its expanded campus.
+The expansion of Law Primary School is to be contained by a realignment of the Haddington Road and delivered on land in the Councils control and land is safeguarded to accommodate this too. - 3.99 Elsewhere the proposed sites are likely to utilise the vast majority of any available primary school capacity or additional primary school capacity that could be provided.
 Generally, the housing allocations in the catchment areas of the smaller schools will help to sustain their pupil rolls.
+Land to the south of Gullane Primary School may be required to expand its campus in to part of the adjacent site proposed for housing development.